ShortlistShortlistedRemoved from shortlist 29

 Zoom on the Pulsar G10KBN

-In a nutshell, the Pulsar G10KBN is a portable generator mostly geared towards:
+In summary, the Pulsar G10KBN is a portable generator especially useful for:

 - Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures